trimstray/test-your-sysadmin-skills/README.md

 </details>

 <details>
-<summary><b>How do you run commands in the background?</b></summary><br>

-You can run command in background by appending `&` after the command you want to run.
+<summary><b>What is the advantage of executing the running processes in the background?
+How can you do that?</b></summary><br>

+The most significant advantage of executing the running process in the background is that you can do any other task simultaneously while other processes are running in the background.
+So, more processes can be completed in the background while you are working on different processes.
+It can be achieved by adding a special character `&` at the end of the command.

+Generally applications that take too long to execute and doesn't require user interaction are sent to background so that we can continue our work in terminal.

 For example if you want to download something in background, you can:

 ```bash
 wget https://url-to-download.com/download.tar.gz &